 M.A.R.S., Inc. was formed as not for profit Wisconsin corporation and we are pursuing IRS Section 501 (c)(3)tax-exempt status - stay tuned!

 The course starts at the UW Green Bay-Manitowoc campus, located on the shores of beautiful Lake Michigan, and generally follows the Lake Michigan shoreline approximately 8 miles into the City of Two Rivers.
 The route takes runners through the City of Two Rivers and reconnects on the shore of Lake Michigan for one of the prettiest stretches of the run, through Neshotah Beach and northward to Point Beach State Forest.
 The course is out-and-back, most of which is along the shores of Lake Michigan.
-The mid-June start time has offered some cool breezes and enjoyable temperatures on this extremely flat course.
+The early-June start time has offered some cool breezes and enjoyable temperatures on this extremely flat course.
 In 2015, the decision was made to add a half marathon, which is also an out-and-back course following the marathon course, in hopes of reaching a wider spectrum of runners and further creating a community-centered event.

 Runners from over 35 states and several foreign countries participated!
 This volunteer-run event is growing and improving each year.
 It is the hope, mission, and goal of the Maritime Marathon to make a positive impact on the Manitowoc-Two Rivers Community by putting on an exceptional event that bolsters our economy, promotes a healthy and active lifestyle, and contributes to a cause that impacts our community.